top of page

 Flexible Farm Loans—Financing to individual agricultural businesses for equipment, infrastructure improvements, land acquisition, working capital, or marketing.
 Terms vary per project, but commonly range from 36-60 months, 5-10% interest, with 3-6 month deferment periods.

-Steward currently supports US based producers and focusses mostly on regenerative agriculture.
+Steward currently supports US-based producers and focuses mostly on regenerative agriculture.
 Visit gosteward.com to learn more.

 2. Small Business Loans for farms

-There are many small business loans that are structured for various types of business, including farms.
-If you have some collateral to put up for the loan then a small business loan from the SBA might be a good option.
-You may not have to put up collateral but instead have to give a personal guarantee (which is a legal promise to repay the loan).
+There are many small business loans that are structured for various types of businesses, including farms.
+If you have some collateral to put up for the loan, then a small business loan from the SBA might be a good option.
+You may not have to put up collateral, but instead have to give a personal guarantee (which is a legal promise to repay the loan).

 3. Crowdfunding for Farms

-Crowdfunding has become a popular way finance new products, companies, movies and other initiatives, why not your next agriculture project?
+Crowdfunding has become a popular way to finance new products, companies, movies, and other initiatives.
+Why not crowdfund your next agriculture project?
 Crowdfunding is sourcing various amounts of capital from a large number of individuals to finance a new business venture.
-You make use of your network and the network of the people you know through social media sharing, crowd funding websites and getting the words out about your venture.
+You make use of your network and the network of the people you know through social media sharing, crowdfunding websites, and getting the words out about your venture.
 You can be creative in how you structure the return of funds.
-Maybe it's just a t-shirt or a discount on items or maybe you pay back all the loans as they came in.
-Whatever way to structure it this way is very fluid and feels very community funded.
+Maybe it's just a t-shirt or a discount on items, or maybe you pay back all the loans as they came in.
+Whatever way to structure it this way is very fluid and feels very community-funded.

-So, if you have a lot of friends, neighbors, or a large family that want to support your efforts then crowd funding might be a great option for you.
+So, if you have a lot of friends, neighbors, or a large family that wants to support your efforts, then crowdfunding might be a great option for you.

-You can also check out some popular crowdfunding site like kickstarter or goFundMe.
-There are also a variety of farm focussed crowdfunding sites, including AcreTrader, FarmTogether, and FarmlandLP .
+You can also check out some popular crowdfunding sites like Kickstarter or GoFundMe.
+There are also a variety of farm-focused crowdfunding sites, including AcreTrader, FarmTogether, and FarmlandLP.

 4. Find Farm Grants

-If you are great at research, writing and have some time on your hands, a grant might be a great option for you.
+If you are great at research and writing and have some time on your hands, a grant might be a great option for you.
 There is a lot of research and time needed to invest in this route of financing.
-The great thing about this option though is that you don't have to pay it back.
+The great thing about this option, though, is that you don't have to pay it back.

 The downside of grants is that there is the potential that you won't get awarded the funds.
 So, you should definitely have a backup plan.